The Chicago Manual of Style has two different formats:

 "Women in Space."
 NASA History Program Office.
 Last modified May 2015. https://history.nasa.gov/women.html.

 ** All the titles below are held on permanent reserve and may be requested at the reference desk.
-These titles are for in-house library use only. **
+Limited copies may also be available to check out. **